• Skip to primary navigation

 “No other system offers real-time catalog maintenance, space event processing, and sensor tasking in a highly scalable processing infrastructure for such a variety of sensors,” said Amr Hussein, vice president, Lockheed Martin C4ISR Systems.
 “For those looking to enhance their space command and control capabilities, iSpace is a compelling solution as it can be rapidly deployed and dynamically configured to meet individual customer mission needs.”

-Filed Under: News Tagged With: Featured
+Filed Under: Business & Finance Tagged With: Featured

 Primary Sidebar